Haughton -Best Kept Village competition winners in 1963, 2000, 2004, 2011, 2012,

 The Best Kept Village Competition is organised annually by the Best Kept Village

-Working Group on behalf of the Community Council of Staffordshire.
+Working Group, part of the Community Foundation for Staffordshire.
 It has been in

 operation for nearly 60 years.
 Originally part of the Keep Britain Tidy initiative,